makersacademy/airport_challenge/BDD_PLAN.md

 - [x] an Airport "does not accept planes when full"
 - [x] an Airport "allows controller to override default capacity"
 - [ ] an Airpot "only lets harboured plans take off"
+- [x] an Airport "can check whether a plane is harboured"
 - [x] an Airport "only lets a plane harbour once"
 - [x] weather shared example "is stormy when zeus returns 4"
 - [x] weather shared example "is sunny when zeus returns 1,2,3 or 5"
+- [x] only plane objects can be passed as arguments

 an Airport "can harbour planes"
 1. Given: a plane and a airport